 - We draw on expert resources within the wider university for anatomy, statistics and the two optional courses.

-You will attend lectures, seminars and tutorials, take part in e-learning and undertake a research project.
+The programme involves attending lectures, seminars and tutorials, taking part in e-learning and undertaking a research project.

 Programme alteration or discontinuation

 The University of Glasgow endeavours to run all programmes as advertised.
 In exceptional circumstances, however, the University may withdraw or alter a programme.
 For more information, please see: Student contract.

 - Equipment manufacturers

 This is the course followed by the NHS trainees in Scotland so it is highly attuned to preparing the successful student for employment.